 HOME EDUCATION DAYS

 Home Education Days happen throughout the school year.
 Home Education Days are counted as a school day toward the total number of hours we’re required to teach by the state of Florida.
 So, there are some expectations, but they are a bit relaxed.

 IF YOU HAVE A LOWER SCHOOL STUDENT

 Parents have a choice to make: 1: take an absence, or 2: complete a Home Education Day.
 (Keep in mind your student’s attendance record.
 Check the Handbook to see the rules.)
 All lower school students will typically have a Bible assignment, but that is the only subject with lesson plans provided by the teachers.

 IF YOU HAVE AN UPPER SCHOOL STUDENT

 Upper School students will have lesson plans provided by their teachers for their core subjects: math, English, science and history.
 There will not be lessons for other courses.
 These lessons need to be completed and will be checked on the next on-campus school day.
 If lesson plans are provided, they are expected to be completed, and completion indicates attendance.
 In this instance, no Home Education form is needed.

 Veteran's Day is one of our Home Education Days.
 For Veteran’s Day ideas, you could visit a veteran's museum or parade, take a veteran you know to lunch and ask about their service, watch a YouTube video of anything related to military service, and/or make cards to send overseas to our service men and women for the holidays.
 What you choose doesn’t have to be related to Veteran’s Day!

 FIELD TRIP EXCEPTION:

-When CCA schedules a Field Trip, you are required to attend. *IF* the following three things are true, you may opt out of attending and choose to do a Home Education day instead.
+When CCA schedules a Field Trip, you are required to attend. *IF* one or more of the following three things are true, you may opt out of attending and choose to do a Home Education day instead.